tangle-frost/iota-qr-tutorials/README.md

 ### Browser

 * [Render Types](./using-modules/browser/render-types/) - Render QR Codes in the Browser using Modules.
+* [Data](./using-modules/browser/data/) - Render IOTA Data as QR Codes in the Browser using Modules.

 ### NodeJS

 * [Render Types](./using-modules/node-js/render-types/) - Render QR Codes in NodeJS using Modules.
+* [Data](./using-modules/node-ks/data/) - Render IOTA Data as QR Codes in NodeJS using Modules.